T. J. Marti

-T. J. Marti is an American businessman, pharmacist, and politician serving as a member of the Oklahoma House of Representatives from the 75th district.
+Thomas Jacob Marti is an American businessman, pharmacist, and politician serving as a member of the Oklahoma House of Representatives from the 75th district.
 He assumed office on November 21, 2018.

 Early life and education

 Marti was raised in Western Oklahoma and moved to Tulsa in 2009.
 He earned a Doctor of Pharmacy from the University of Oklahoma Health Sciences Center.

 Career

 Marti has worked for chain and independent pharmacies.
 He founded CareFirst Pharmacy in 2010 and also operates CareFirst Insurance.

+Oklahoma House of Representatives

 Marti was elected to the Oklahoma House of Representatives in November 2018.
 Marti also serves as chair of the House Alcohol, Tobacco & Controlled Substances Committee.
+Marti serves on the Conference Committee of Utilities and the Conference Committee of Insurance.

+In 2020, Marti was re-elected by default.